kdottiemo/git-novice-develop-gitlab/_episodes/08-collab.md

 ![Adding Collaborators on GitLab](../fig/gitlab-fig/gitlabAddProjectMembers.png)

 Once the Collaborator has been added as a Maintainer project member, the Collaborator should see this new repository listed under "Your Projects."
+The Collaborator should also get an e-mail regarding this action, sent to the e-mail address linked to GitLab.

 Next, the Collaborator needs to download a copy of the Owner's repository to her machine.
 This is called "cloning a repo".
 To clone the Owner's repo into